jeguzzi/robomaster_ros/docs/robomaster_ros_modules/camera.rst

   Publishes an message each time a new portion of decoded 16-bit audio is available.
   Audio is sampled at 48 KHz: each message contains 960 samples and rate is 50 Hz.
-  The publisher is created only if :ros:param:`camera.audio.raw` is true.
+  The publisher is active only if :ros:param:`camera.audio.raw` is on (1) or on-demand (2) with a matching subscriber.

 .. ros:publisher:: camera/audio_opus robomaster_msgs/AudioOpus
   :qos-reliability: reliable